abhayagiri/what-is-buddhism/main.md

 often produces pain.
 By following the Noble Eightfold Path to its culmination, the process of rebirth ceases completely.

-## Do Buddhists Believe in God?
+# Do Buddhists Believe in God?

 Buddhism is a non-theistic religion that does not worship a God, creator or savior.
 Progress on the path to enlightenment is not dependent on an external force but on one's own effort.
 Buddhist cosmology does acknowledge the existence of heavenly realms, and the divine beings living there are similar to what people might associate with gods or God.
-However, because of the all- encompassing law of impermanence, even these exalted beings are subject to passing away and being reborn.
+However, because of the all-encompassing law of impermanence, even these exalted beings are subject to passing away and being reborn.
 They are still caught in the cycle of birth and death, and therefore are not taken as an ultimate refuge.

-## The Delusion of a Permanent Self or Soul
+# The Delusion of a Permanent Self or Soul

 The Buddha taught that there is no essential or permanent core to a living being that could be considered one's true self or soul.
 What appears to be an